Paulie-Aditya/quiz_bot/README.md

 At the End of the Quiz, you can see the leaderboard and brag about it amongst your friends!

+Use it here: https://discord.gg/qfYzANBgGA , or add it to your own server using this link: https://discord.com/api/oauth2/authorize?client_id=1070574579933777961&permissions=2147599424&scope=bot%20applications.commands

 P.S.
 Do see the video attached below to see a live demonstration of the bot.